Get Your Overweight Pup Into Shape: A Guide

 - Establish a consistent activity routine, such as a daily morning walk, so that your dog gets used to the regularity of physical activity.

 - Play when your dog is in the mood to play.
-Brushing your pooch off is liable to discourage him even further.
+Brushing your dog off is liable to discourage him even further.

 - Find activities you can do together, such as walking, running, a game of fetch, etc.